Lab route

 Is raiding required?

-Raiding is part of the official loop, but it is safer after your base lock is available.
+Raiding is part of the core loop, but it is safer after your base lock is available.

 Can offline income carry progress?